-Section 24 (TABLE 8) in the Bill of Rights places a duty on the state to implement reasonable legislative and other measures in order to protect water resources, to ensure that it is not harmful to anyone's health and wellbeing.
-"Other measures", in this case, includes the roll-out and implementation of eutrophication management strategy to protect water resources and, to ensure that it is not harmful to anyone's health and wellbeing.
+Section 24 (TABLE 10) in the Bill of Rights places a duty on the state to implement reasonable legislative and other measures in order to protect water resources, and to ensure that they are not harmful to anyone's health and wellbeing.
+"Other measures", in this case, include the roll-out and implementation of eutrophication management strategy to protect water resources and to ensure that they are not harmful to anyone's health and wellbeing.

-TABLE 8: Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996): Bill of Rights: Implications for water resources

-ENVIRONMENT WATER RESOURCES Section 24 addresses the "environment" in its broad context, considering the ecology, social and economic dimensions.
-Section 24 paraphrased to address the "freshwater environment", as a subset of the "environment" considering the ecology, social and economic dimensions.
-Everyone has the right- Everyone has the right- (a) to an $\ensuremath{environment}$ that is not harmful to their health or well-being; and (a) (a) to water resources that are not harmful to their health of well-being; and (b) and future generations, through reasonable legislative and (i) prevent pollution and ecological degradation; (i) prevent pollution and ecological degradation; (ii) promote conservation; and (ii) conserve water; and (iii) secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development. (iii) secure ecologically sustainable development and use of water resources while promoting justifiable economic and social development.
+TABLE 10: Constitution of the Republic of South Africa, 1996 (Act No. 108 of 1996): Bill of Rights: Implications for water resources ENVIRONMENT WATER RESOURCES Section 24 addresses the "environment" ^[51] in its broad context, considering the ecology, social and economic dimensions.
+Section 24 paraphrased to address the "freshwater environment" , as a subset of the "environment" 151 , considering the ecology, social and economic dimensions.
+Everyone has the right- Everyone has the right- (a) to an environment that is not harmful to their health or well-being and to water resources that are not harmful to their health or well-being and (b) b) to have the environment protected, for the benefit of present and future generations, through reasonable legislative and other measures that- to have water resources protected, for the benefit of present and future generations, through reasonable legislative and other measures that- (i) prevent pollution and ecological degradation; (i) prevent pollution and ecological degradation; (ii) promote conservation; and (ii) conserve water; and (iii) secure ecologically sustainable development and use of natural resources while promoting justifiable economic and social development. (iii) secure ecologically sustainable development and use of water resources while promoting justifiable economic and social development.

 Additionally, Section 27 in the Bill of Rights places a duty on the state to take reasonable legislative and other measures, within its available resources, to achieve the progressive realisation of providing sufficient water to everyone.
 The right to basic sanitation is not an explicit constitutional right.
 However, the right to sanitation could be derived from the right to a clean environment (Section 24), read together with the right of access to clean water (Section 27).
-Again, it is inferred that "other measures" include the roll-out micro-organisms, plant and animal life;
+Again, it is inferred that "other measures" include the roll-out and implementation of a eutrophication management strategy to ensure fitness-for-use of receiving water resources, inter alia through effective sanitation services.